qmk/qmk_firmware/docs/newbs_getting_started.md

 ==== Windows

-QMK maintains a Bundle of MSYS2, the CLI and all necessary dependencies.
+QMK maintains a Bundle of MSYS2, the CLI, and all necessary dependencies.
 It also provides a handy `QMK MSYS` terminal shortcut to boot you directly into the correct environment.

 #### Prerequisites